Glitzy Valentino show sees Paris Fashion Week at fever pitch

 The collection’s spring video featured a couple of lovers in a French country house seeking each other out and seemingly wearing each other’s clothes — a good theme for a co-ed fashion show.

 The film’s use of light sat well with the fluidity of a loose white tuxedo suit on a bare chest, or a giant multicolored foulard thrown nonchalantly over the male model’s naked shoulder.
-A cobalt blue one-shoulder piece was set off by the male model’s long bright red and androgenous nail polish.
+A cobalt blue one-shoulder piece was set off by the male model’s metallic, androgynous nail polish.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.